-- One member of the student team emails their PowerPoint file to honoursplus@maastrichtuniversity.nl, and the Supervisor before the deadline (Friday, May 6th, 23:59) - When submitted, the pitch has a duration of max.
-5 minutes, no more.
+- Your presentation should not cover more than 7 slides in PowerPoint. - Each slide zooms in on a separate part of your poster. - One slide may be dedicated towards an introduction of your team members. - One member of the student team emails their PowerPoint file to honoursplus@maastrichtuniversity.nl, and the Supervisor before the deadline (Monday May 8th 08:00hrs) - When submitted, your presentation has a duration of max.
+5 minutes.